Rules for Club Competitions

 The Competition Director shall decide the appropriate category of an image in the event of dispute or uncertainty.

-A. Entries and Makeups: Members are allowed to enter up to three stereo images in each of the three competition categories for a given monthly competition.
-You may submit fewer than three image pairs for a given category, and may submit make-ups for the missing entries at a later competition.
+Members are allowed to enter up to three stereo images in each of the three competition categories for a given monthly competition.
+You may submit fewer than three image pairs for a given category and may submit make-ups for the missing entries at a later competition.
 No make-ups are permitted after the May competition, which is the last bi-monthly competition month of the year.
-Note: Make-ups are not eligible for the Theme of the Month judging and award, and are not eligible for other Award and HM ribbons, but the judging scores will accumulate as though the make-ups had been submitted on time in the Make-up month.

-2. Size (pixel dimensions) : Any reasonable file size, even a very high-resolution file, is acceptable.
-Just keep in mind that nominal projection resolution is 1400 x 1050 pixels for each eye.
+Any reasonable file size, even a very high-resolution file, is acceptable.
+Just keep in mind that nominal projection resolution is 1920 x 1080 pixels for each eye.
 Higher resolution files will not improve the appearance during current judging but may be valuable for review or advanced display technology at a later date.
-However, the file size, when compressed, is subject to the limitations in “3.” below:
+However, the total combined size for all three image pairs must not exceed 20 MB.

-IV.
+VI.
 JUDGING PROCEDURES AND OTHER INFORMATION

 There are three stereo judges for each competition.
-A member who is judging may not enter images in that competition and may not judge again for the same fiscal year.
+A member who is judging may not enter images in that competition and may not judge again for the same Club year.
 Judges will receive an averaged score based on their scores for all other competitions during the fiscal year, including months where a judge submitted no entries.
-Alternatively, a judge may choose to submit make-ups for his or her judging month at a later competition, which would take the place of the averaging process. .
+Alternatively, a judge may choose to submit make-ups for his or her judging month at a later competition, which would take the place of the averaging process.

 Each Category is judged separately.
 The two groups, “A” and “B,” within each category are judged as one complete group.
 All categories are judged on the same evening.